Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 8. The Strip – Las Vegas, NV

-Best for: Teams looking for an exciting, fast-paced environment.
+Best for: Teams seeking a fast-paced environment.

 Pro tip: Add themed casino mini-challenges or fun costume elements.